openmm/openmm/docs-source/usersguide/library/03_tutorials.rst

    It is hard to overemphasize the importance of careful units handling—it is very easy to make a mistake despite, or perhaps because of, the trivial nature of units conversion.
-For more information about the units used in OpenMM, see Section :ref:`units`.
+For more information about the units used in OpenMM, see Section :numref:`units`.

    **Adding Particle Information:** Both the system and the non-bonded force require information about the particles.
 The system just needs to know the mass of the particle.
-The non-bonded force requires information about the charge (in this case, argon is uncharged), and the Lennard-Jones parameters sigma (zero-energy separation distance) and well depth (see Section :ref:`lennard-jones-interaction` for more details).
+The non-bonded force requires information about the charge (in this case, argon is uncharged), and the Lennard-Jones parameters sigma (zero-energy separation distance) and well depth (see Section :numref:`lennard-jones-interaction` for more details).

-   Note that the van der Waals radius for argon is 0.188 nm and that it has already been converted to sigma (0.335 nm) in the example above where it is added to the non-bonded force;  in your code, you should make use of the appropriate conversion factor supplied with OpenMM as discussed in Section :ref:`units`\ .
+   Note that the van der Waals radius for argon is 0.188 nm and that it has already been converted to sigma (0.335 nm) in the example above where it is added to the non-bonded force;  in your code, you should make use of the appropriate conversion factor supplied with OpenMM as discussed in Section :numref:`units`\ .

 #. **Integrator** – We next specify the integrator to use to perform the
    calculations.
 In this case, we choose a Verlet integrator to run a constant